borgesai/borges.ai/README.md

 ## Next task

- - reading/table formatting edit mode on mobile
  - use metrics to report to the cloudwatch
- - add link to borges at the end of each review
  - add buttons to read book when browsing other peoples pages
  - settings: username
  - specify location and specify email in setting.
 Can we do autocomplete for location?
  - signup via email
- - add button to fully sync dropbox
  - can I use HTTP2 to send some HTML for long requests? when I do post for sync?
  - improve author page https://borges.ai/a/neil_postman
  - save last visit date for user